 7. Improves your sleep

 Swimming may have the power to help you sleep better at night.
-In a study on older adults with insomnia, participants reported both a boost in quality of life and sleep after engaging in regular aerobic exercise.
+In on older adults with insomnia, participants reported both a boost in quality of life and sleep after engaging in regular aerobic exercise.

 Swimming is accessible to a wide range of people who deal with physical issues that make other exercises, like running, less appealing.
 That can make swimming a good choice for older adults looking to improve their sleep.